cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 </CodeGroupItem>
 <CodeGroupItem title="Bob plays and Alice rejects">

-Bob creates a game, makes a move, and Alice rejects the game:

 ```sh
 $ checkersd tx checkers create-game $alice $bob --from $bob
 $ checkersd tx checkers play-move 5 1 2 2 3 --from $bob
 $ checkersd tx checkers reject-game 5 --from $alice
 ```

+Above, Bob creates a game, makes a move, and Alice rejects the game.
 This returns:

 ```
 ...